abartnof/cricket_competition/readme.md

 is missing uniformly, and not in a way that biases our findings, then we can proceed!

-Variables we’re interested in:
+I’m interested in three variables.
+I want to see which of these seems to impact the competitiveness of a league

-- gender
+- Gender

-- match type: Cricket has 3 formats, which are represented here as MDM (multi-day match); ODM (one-day match); and T20 (Twenty20).
+- Match type: Cricket has 3 formats, which are represented here as MDM (multi-day match); ODM (one-day match); and T20 (Twenty20).

-- country
+- Country

 ``` r
 # Calculate the total score per team, per year